-For more information or for help in finding your ideal hand dryer, please contact us on 0114 3540047, use our contact us page by clicking here or click to visit the website.
-You can also use our Intelligent Search Tool that helps you identify the perfect dryer for your location by clicking here
+For more information or for help in finding your ideal hand dryer, please contact us on 0114 3540047, use our contact us page or visit the homepage.
+You can also use our Intelligent Search Tool that helps you identify the perfect dryer for your location.

 In the trade?
 Don’t forget we can set you up with a trade account for your purchases.